SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/palo-alto-networks-6.md

 ## Collect Logs for the Palo Alto Networks 6 App

-This page provides instructions on how to collect logs for the Palo Alto Networks 6 App, as well as log and query samples.
+This section provides instructions on how to collect logs for the Palo Alto Networks 6 App, as well as log and query samples.

 ### Prerequisites